Water Hardness - How to Check for Hard Water

 • If you live in a rural area, or some suburban areas, contact your local water company or a county extension agent.

 • Have your water tested by a laboratory.
 You can have your household tap water tested for hardness, dissolved solids, iron, PH, and amount of corrosiveness by an independent, EPA certified laboratory.
-Water Softener - Determining Your Water Hardness
+For more information, check out our Water Softener - Determining Your Water Hardness article.

 • Soft water is 0-3 gpg (grains per gallon).